My Out of Body Experience - Part One of Two

 Long story short it paid the bills and kept my husband out of a situation he did not want in although he would always help if I really needed him.
 He had his own family with ill parents and a handicapped brother that needed so much of his time and attention when he was around.

 I would take a day and go home every now and then to reorder and/or restock our shop.

 You Can't Go Home Again

-At first my dad didn’t know me and that was hard to get use to but after a while, with Mom refreshing his memory, I am sure he did know it was me.
+At first, my dad didn’t know me and that was hard to get used to but after a while, with Mom refreshing his memory, I am sure he did know it was me.
 Although his voice was still very weak he would try to talk to me some and called me by name, finally.

 Mom was worn out I am sure from the previous weeks being why she begged me to come help.
 I did everything and worked from daylight until dark.
-Taking care of a sick person and doing all the housework and cooking can be very exhausting even with help in to bath and give an hour or so break.
+Taking care of a sick person and doing all the housework and cooking can be very exhausting even with help into the bath and give an hour or so break.

 Mom and I would usually sit on the porch swing with a cup of coffee during this time and talk uninterrupted.
 Something we both really enjoyed.
 We had always been close but life and circumstances had kept us apart for many years.
 All she had to do now was putter in her flowers and take life easy for the first time in her life after raising seven children and a granddaughter.
 She seemed very happy with me there.

 She loved my dad so very much and always did to please him and now she could watch over him without any of the work or worry.